Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

 \subsubsection{Monotone, C-Benevolent and D-Benevolent Weight Functions}

-For monotone, C-benevolent and D-benevolent instances, even and odd slots are determined at runtime so that at least one of the two deterministic algorithms is eligible to start an interval at any time in each slot.
-A direct consequence is that as for single length instances, we randomly choose either the even or odd slots.
-Now we have to be more careful about an initial sequence of pseudo-identical intervals.

-For monotone instances, we again wish to maximize the weighted sum of intervals accepted by a single machine.
-In this setting, for every pair of intervals $i$ and $j$, if $r_i<r_j$ then $d_i \leq d_j$.
-Fung et al. \cite{fung2014improved} give a 1-bit barely random algorithm that adapts their single-length interval selection algorithm.
-This algorithm is 2-competitive and redefines slots online during the execution of the algorithm.
-With a similar de-randomization, our simulation is deterministic and $\frac{1}{\sqrt2-1}\approx 2.41$-competitive.

-In the context of interval selection, an instance is C-benevolent (respectively, D-benevolent) if the weight of an interval is a convex increasing function of its length (respectively, a decreasing function of its length).
+We again wish to maximize the weighted sum of intervals accepted by a single machine.
+An instance is \textit{monotone} if for every pair of intervals $i$ and $j$, if $r_i<r_j$ then $d_i \leq d_j$.
+In the context of interval selection, an instance is \textit{C-benevolent} (respectively, \textit{D-benevolent}) if the weight of an interval is a strictly increasing convex function of its length (respectively, a monotonically decreasing function of its length.)
 Note that for C-benevolent and D-benevolent instances, the processing time determines an interval's weight.
-As with monotone instances, Fung et al. \cite{fung2014improved} give $1$-bit barely random algorithms that are $2$-competitive for both C-benevolent and D-benevolent instances in the real-time model.
-These algorithms are similarly 2-competitive and can be de-randomized to be $\frac{1}{\sqrt2-1}\approx 2.41$-competitive.
-We sketch a de-randomization for monotone, C-benevolent and D-benevolent instances of interval selection in Appendix \ref{appendix:fung}.
+Note also that D-benevolent functions include the constant function $f(p) = 1$, so results for D-benevolent functions apply to the unweighted case.